Adityadoijad/Object-Detection-using-Python/README.md

-# OpenCV Object Detection with YOLO 🚀
+# Object Detection using Python 🚀

 ## 📌 Description
 This project uses **OpenCV** and **YOLOv3** to perform real-time object detection on images and videos.
 It leverages deep learning models to accurately detect multiple objects within an image.